tebri11/en-for-designers/storytelling/index.md

 My way started about 11 years old...
 At this age, I fell in love with art.
 I started drawing on notebooks, on desks, sometimes on the walls.
 I learned what spells two ordinary neutral colors can do - black and white.
 That was the point why I decided to absolve an art course called DRAW PLANET in Prague.
 So that was the reason why I decided to continue my studies at art school because.
 This course prepared me for the exams in high school.

+In my free time, I sketched and started painting on the wall like a real painter.
 And here is my first picture!

 ![image](chair.jpg)